virtualmin/virtualmin.com/content/docs/Development/creating-install-scripts.md

 ### Script installer implementation

 In this section, the functions that each script installer must implement will be covered.
 Not all functions are mandatory, as some deal with PHP dependencies that make no sense if your script does not use PHP or if it has no non-core modules.
-The example code for each function is taken from the Wordpress Blog installer, in `wordpress.pl`.
+The example code for each function is taken from the Wordpress blog installer, in `wordpress.pl`.
 This is a PHP application whose installation process is relatively simple, yet common to many other PHP programs.

 In your own script, you would of course replace `scriptname` with the script ID you have selected.
 Also, just like a Perl module, make sure your install script file ends with the line: